 Western Australia

-Health Act 1911
+Health (Miscellaneous Provisions) Act 1911

 Model By-laws — Handling of Dead Bodies

 Precautions to be taken in the Handling of Dead Bodies

 1. Provision of masks and gloves for handling dead bodies

 (a) The keeper of any private hospital or the person in charge of any public hospital or any undertaker shall provide the necessary gloves and masks for use by persons handling the body of any person who has died of infectious disease.